linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 ![Menu for Interactive Redistricting Tool](images/interactive_menu.png)

-When the tool is activated, the mouse cursor will change to a snapping tool, which snaps to current district boundaries for the selected electorate type.
+When the tool is activated, the mouse cursor will change to a snapping tool, which snaps to current electorate boundaries for the selected electorate type.
 The cursor will only snap to boundaries between multiple electorates (so single electorate boundaries, for example coastal boundaries, are not clickable).

 ![Cursor snaps to current electorate boundaries](images/snapping.png)